tutoruu-Inc/.github/profile/README.md

 ## License

-Tutoruu is licensed under the MIT license.
+Public repos on the Tutoruu organization are licensed under the MIT license unless otherwise specified.
 See the LICENSE file for details.